-Any patient with a dysfunctional posterior tibial tendon wear the tendon itself is not in continuity is not a candidate for this protocol.
-Approximately 1 out of 10 patients with Stage 2 acquired adult flatfoot deformity fall into this category.
-To determine wheter the posterior tibial tendon is intact the patient is asked to invert the foot and the tendon is palpated.
-If it is unclear whether the tendon is intact an MRI can be order (Routine MRI are NOT need to diagnose this condition).
-The MRI will show a grossly abnormal posterior tibial tendon but what is important is whether the tendon itself is in continuity.
+Any patient with a dysfunctional posterior tibial tendon where the tendon is completely torn is not a candidate for this protocol.
+Approximately 1 out of 10 patients with Stage 2 AAFD fall into this category.
+To determine whether the posterior tibial tendon is intact, the patient is asked to invert the foot, and the tendon is palpated.
+If it is unclear whether the tendon is intact, an MRI can be ordered.
+However, routine MRIs are NOT needed to diagnose this condition.
+The MRI will show an abnormal posterior tibial tendon, but what is important is whether or not the tendon is completely torn.

 The BRACING Component of the Treatment Protocol

-Bracing is instituted to support the overloaded (and chronically injured) medial structures including the stretched out posterior tibial tendon.
-For patients with Stage 2 deformities characterized by the inability to do a single heel rise a custom mold AFO is recommended in the study.
-We have found that patients are often more comfortable in a custom molded Arizona Ankle Lacer.
-However, some patients find this too hot and we have recently been using the Aircast Posterior tibial Ankle Lacer.
-This has been pretty successful and has the advantage of being an over the counter device that patients can begin using right away.
-After a few months of the protocol once they have regained some function in their posterior tibial tendon then patients may be transitioned to an over the counter orthotic with a medical arch support.
+Bracing is instituted to support the stretched-out and overloaded medial structures, including the posterior tibial tendon.
+For patients with Stage 2 deformities characterized by the inability to do a single heel rise, a custom brace (custom mold AFO or Arizona brace) is often recommended.
+However, some patients find these too hot or bulky.
+An ankle lacer specific for posterior tibial tendonitis or similar supportive ankle brace is often a successful alternative and has the advantage of being an over-the-counter device that patients can begin using right away.
+After a few months of the protocol patients have regained some function in their posterior tibial tendon and may be transitioned to an over the counter orthotic with a medial arch support.
 Patients should wear their brace or orthotic any time they are walking.

 The PHYSICAL THERAPY component of the treatment protocol

-The physical therapy protocol is a high repetition low resistance protocol.
-Walking and standing normally puts 2-4 x body weight through the posterior tibial tendon.
-These forces are initially far too high to allow the tendon to function, however, by starting at much lower forces the tendon can be rehabilitated.
+The physical therapy protocol is a high repetition, low resistance protocol.
+Walking and standing normally puts 2-4x body weight through the posterior tibial tendon.
+These forces are initially far too high to allow the dysfunctional tendon to function..
+However, by starting at much lower forces, the tendon can be rehabilitated.
 The role of the physical therapist is to education and evaluate, not to supervise every exercise session.
-Patients need to do their exercise routine daily during the four months or more of the protocol for it to be successful.
-The physical therapist will see the patient 8-10 times during this four month period typically weekly for the first 4 weeks and then biweekly after that.
+Patients need to do their exercise routine daily during the four months or more of the protocol, in order for it to be successful.
+The physical therapist will see the patient 8-10 times during this four month period, typically weekly for the first 4 weeks and then biweekly after that.
 Patients should follow up with their treating physician after 4-6 weeks to monitor their progress.
-After successful completion of the protocol patients should continue performing a truncated version of their exercise routine 3x per week indefinitely.
+After successful completion of the protocol, patients should continue performing a shortened version of their exercise routine 3x per week, indefinitely.

-- Sole to sole exercises (start at 4 sets of 10, increase daily until 12 sets of 25 can be performed).
-In this exercise the patient sits with their feet dangling and inverts each foot trying to bring the soles together.
-In doing this the patient fires the posterior tibial tendon with only gravity as resistance.
+- Sole to sole exercises: (start at 4 sets of 10, increase daily until 12 sets of 25 can be performed).
+In this exercise, the patient sits with their feet dangling and inverts each foot, trying to bring the bottom of the feet together.
+In doing this, the patient fires the posterior tibial tendon with only gravity as resistance.

 - Continue Phase 1 routine as a warm up

-- Exercises against resistance.
-An exercise routine using a red exercise band as resistance is instituted.
-Inversion, eversion, and dorsiflexion is performed although the inversion exercises are the most important.
-Movements are performed with a controlled eccentric return without rotation the leg.
-Start with 4 sets of 10 repetitions and gradually increase the number of sets and repetitions until 10 sets of 20 repetitions (200 total) can be performed.
+- Exercises against resistance: An exercise routine using a red exercise band as resistance is started.
+Inversion (moving the foot inward), eversion (moving the foot outward), and dorsiflexion (moving the foot upward) are performed, although the inversion exercises are the most important.
+Movements are performed with a controlled return without rotating the leg.
+Start with 4 sets of 10 repetitions, and gradually increase the number of sets and repetitions until 10 sets of 20 repetitions (200 total) can be performed.

 - Continue Phase 1 routine as a warm up

-- Exercises against resistance.
-Continue the exercise routine using a stiffer exercise band as resistance.
-As with the Phase 2 exercises inversion, eversion, and dorsiflexion are performed although the inversion exercises are the most important.
-Movements are performed with a controlled eccentric return without rotation the leg.
-Continue to focus on higher repetitions working up to 200-300 repetitions total (ex 10 sets of 20-30 reps).
+- Exercises against resistance: Continue the exercise routine using a stiffer exercise band as resistance, as with the Phase 2 exercises inversion, eversion, and dorsiflexion are performed, although the inversion exercises are the most important.
+Movements are performed with a controlled eccentric return without rotating the leg.
+Continue to focus on higher repetitions, working up to 200-300 repetitions total (ex 10 sets of 20-30 reps).

 Phase 3 typically lasts 4-8 weeks.

-After completing the Treatment protocol patient should develop a routine of double leg heel rises, exercises against resistance and toe walking that takes 10-15 minutes to complete.
-They should perform this routine a minimum of 3 times
+After completing the treatment protocol, the patient should develop a routine of double leg heel rises, exercises against resistance, and toe walking that takes 10-15 minutes to complete.
+They should perform this routine a minimum of 3 times per week.